Beyond Pairwise Comparisons in Social Choice: A Setwise Kemeny Aggregation Problem: Introduction

-\begin{example}[Baldiga and Green, \citeyear{baldiga2010choice}] Consider an election with 100 voters and 3 candidates $c_1,c_2,c_3$, where 49 voters have preferences $c_1 \succ c_2 \succ c_3$, 48 have preferences $c_3 \succ c_2 \succ c_1$ and 3 have preferences $c_2 \succ c_3 \succ c_1$.
-Candidate $c_2$ defeats every other candidate in the strict pairwise majority sense (Condorcet winner), but $c_2$ is the top choice of only 3 voters.
+\begin{example}[Baldiga and Green \cite{baldiga2010choice}] Consider an election with 100 voters and 3 candidates $c_1,c_2,c_3$, where 49 voters have preferences $c_1 \succ c_2 \succ c_3$, 48 have preferences $c_3 \succ c_2 \succ c_1$ and 3 have preferences $c_2 \succ c_3 \succ c_1$.
+Candidate $c_2$ is the Condorcet winner, but is the top choice of only 3 voters.
 In contrast, candidate $c_1$ is in slight minority against $c_2$ and $c_3$, but $c_1$ is the top choice of 49 voters.
 This massive gain in agreement may justify to put $c_1$ instead of $c_2$ in first position of the output ranking. \end{example}

-Following Baldiga and Green (\citeyear{baldiga2010choice}), we propose to handle this tension between the pairwise comparisons (leading to ranking $c_2$ first) and the plurality choice (leading to ranking $c_1$ first) by using SWFs that take into account not only pairwise comparisons but \emph{setwise} contests.
+Following Baldiga and Green \cite{baldiga2010choice}, we propose to handle this tension between the pairwise comparisons (leading to ranking $c_2$ first) and the plurality choice (leading to ranking $c_1$ first) by using SWFs that take into account not only pairwise comparisons but \emph{setwise} contests.
 More precisely, given input rankings on a set $C$ of candidates and $k\!\in\!\{2,\ldots,|C|\}$, the idea is to consider the plurality score of each candidate $c$ for each subset $S\!\subseteq\!C$ such that $2 \!\le\!|S|\!\le\!k$, where the plurality score of $c$ for $S$ is the number of voters for which $c$ is the top choice in $S$.
 The results of setwise contests for the preferences of Example~\ref{ex:Baldiga} are given in Table~\ref{tab:setwise_contests} for $k\!=\!3$.
 Note that the three top rows obviously encode the same information as the weighted majority graph while the bottom row makes it possible to detect the tension between the pairwise comparisons and the plurality choice.